tetracorp/k240/docs/_posts/2018-06-22-5-rigellians.md

 They gain 2 population per day, provided that they have a Farm to provide food and radiation is not 50% or higher.
 Even at high radiation, their population will not reduce.
 They require housing or their colony is immediately destroyed.

+Their particular technologies include long-range asteroid sensors, more powerful nuclear missiles, and a missile and ship hardpoint which halves power production.

 ### Buildings